bungle/lua-resty-validation/README.md

 -- This example will return false and "minlen" local valid, value = myvalidator(" \n\t a \t\n ")

--- This example will return false and "ABCDE" local valid, value = myvalidator(" \n\t abcde \t\n ")
+-- This example will return true and "ABCDE" local valid, value = myvalidator(" \n\t abcde \t\n ")
 ```